-Outside areas and boundaries Repair category 1 Notes Boundary walls and fences should be regularly checked and maintained as necessary.
-The subjects have an area of timber decking.
+Outside areas and boundaries Repair category 1 Notes Typical weathering and localised cracks were noted to some of the retaining and garden walls generally consistent with their age and type.
+The garden grounds are on a sloping site and will incur above average ongoing maintenance as a consequence.
+The garden grounds have been generally well maintained in recent years.
+The subjects have an area of timber decking attached to the garden room.
 Timber decked structures will have a limited lifespan and require regular maintenance and this liability should be considered.
 It should be appreciated that the concealed structural components have not been inspected nor have we moved items on the deck surface (patio furniture, potted plants etc) and we would highlight that defects may only become evident once such items are removed or the decking boards lifted.
+Boundary walls and fences should be regularly checked and maintained as necessary.
+Mature trees/vegetation within the grounds of the property will require future ongoing professional maintenance by an experienced contractor.